-2022 brought new and unique compensation and employee experiences, resulting from the challenging economic climate in the global financial markets.
-We continued to focus on supporting the overall well-being of our employees in order help them continue to be effective in performing their work.
+We continued to focus on supporting the overall well- being of our employees in order help them continue to be effective in performing their work.
 Specifically, actions this year included:

-- reinforcing competitive pay by making appropriate adjustments to hiring rates and pay of current employees to ensure attraction and retention; - continuing to provide additional paid time off for all employees for COVID-related situations, aligning at a minimum with local requirements, and providing flexibility to work from home when possible; and - enhancing the well-being for employees by expanding our emotional and behavioral resources through traditional services and internal employee resource groups.
+- reinforcing competitive pay by making appropriate adjustments to hiring rates and pay of current employees to ensure attraction and retention; and - expanding our emotional and behavioral resources through traditional services and internal employee resource groups.